 This is the early signs of water damage to plaster.
 Brown water stains will begin to show up soon after a leak begins.
 The easy way to solve them is with a stain blocking primer, but that won’t do anything to resolve the water issue.
 You need to find the leak and seal it up before things get worse.
 Don’t delay.

 Plaster is a pretty incredible material.
-I have seen a plaster wall come completely loose of the lath and bulge out about 4 inches from the wall with falling or even cracking!
+I have seen a plaster wall come completely loose of the lath and bulge out about 4 inches from the wall without falling or even cracking!
 It’s not just cracks that mean plaster has come loose of its lath.
-Just like delaminating cracks bulging plaster looks exactly the same except this time there aren’t cracks in the surface.
+Just like delaminating cracks, bulging plaster looks exactly the same, except this time there aren’t cracks in the surface.